The Rev. Lauren Wright Pittman tells ‘Between Two Pulpits’ hosts she’s grateful for perceptive takes on her works of art

-Pittman, an ordained Presbyterian Church (U.S.A.) pastor and the founding creative partner and director of branding at A Sanctified Art, created pieces for the Peace & Global Witness and Christmas Joy special offerings.
+Pittman, an ordained Presbyterian Church (U.S.A.) pastor and the founding creative partner and director of branding at A Sanctified Art, created pieces for last year’s Peace & Global Witness and Christmas Joy special offerings.

 Pittman based the first work, “Peace Without Your Walls,” on Psalm 122, which reads in part, “Pray for the peace of Jerusalem: “May they prosper who love you … Peace be within your walls, and security within your towers.”